Inverse Problems with Learned Forward Operators: Data-driven model correction

-Nevertheless, such implicit corrections within a learned reconstruction operator offer limited insights into how approximate models are corrected for and currently provide limited convergence guarantees \cite{mukherjee2023learned}.
-Thus, we will consider in the following an \emph{explicit} correction that can then be subsequently used in a variational framework.
+Nevertheless, such implicit corrections within a learned reconstruction operator offer limited insights into how approximate models are corrected for and so far have only limited convergence guarantees \cite{mukherjee2023learned}.
+Thus, we will consider in the following an \textit{explicit} correction that can be subsequently used in a variational framework.